rebeccaz3/Inventory-Simulation/README.md

 ---

 Feel free to explore the code for each part to better understand how the analysis and simulations were performed.
-Contributions and feedback are welcome!